 “Sometimes I operated that show,” says Gill, “and from where I sat I could see the front row of kids.
 When the stage began to lift up they would jump out of their seats, wondering what was going on.
 Then I could see the expressions of wonder on their faces; they were really excited.
 It was an absolutely brilliant moment.”

 The equipment was reused in 2016 at London’s Barbican theatre in the production of King Lear starring Antony Sher – following which it was returned to Stratford upon Avon for reconditioning.
-Gill needed to replace the Dual Driver Multi-Function Proportional Valve and a quick online search showed that Hydraulics Online could help.
+Gill needed to replace a Parker dual driver multi-function proportional valve, and a quick online search showed that Hydraulics Online could help.

 “The team at Hydraulics Online were really efficient and friendly,” says Gill.
 “Sometimes we are not the easiest people to deal with because we can generate a lot of paperwork; taking on a new supplier can be a lengthy process for us, but Hydraulics Online worked very quickly and made it really easy for us.”

 Hydraulics Online are very efficient and pleasant to deal with.
 (Gill Leefe, Control Systems Engineer, RSC.)